webkom/holonet/docs/definitions.rst

 Pipeline
 ========
 When the message is approved for posting, it gets sent to the pipeline.
-The pipeline processes messages thought a set of handlers.
+The pipeline processes messages through a set of handlers.

 Handlers
 ========